-Nowadays, it is easy to feel disconnected from the land and the wild world outside.
-We are losing that link with the outdoors that makes us feel rooted and whole.
+Nowadays, it's all too easy to feel disconnected from the land and the wild world outside.
+We're gradually losing that link with the outdoors that contributes so much towards us feeling rooted and whole.
 But folklore and story offer us the chance to regain and rekindle that special relationship with nature.
 They give us a way back in.
-Not only do myths, legends and age-old stories offer us the chance to animate our outdoor experiences in ways that are emotive, entertaining and inspiring, but they also encourage us to cherish and preserve the places where these stories occur and the trees, plants, landscape and creatures they so often personify.
+Not only do myths, legends and old stories told outdoors offer us the chance to engage with our natural world in ways that are emotive, entertaining and inspiring, but they also - very importantly - encourage us to cherish and preserve the places where these stories occur and the trees, plants, landscape and creatures they so often personify.
 In this storied world we can see ourselves; that's the key to the re-connection.

-After many years of teaching English in secondary schools, running expeditions and spending the whole other half of my life outside, I originally established The Wild of the Words as a way to draw together my outdoor-inspired storytelling projects and experiences.
-Before long, I found myself performance storytelling professionally with audiences of all ages, delivering workshops and events that ranged from corporate storytelling and educator training, running fire, food and folktale evenings and retreats, and lots of people were following me to hear about how I planned to combine stories and the outdoors next!
+After many years of teaching English in secondary schools, running expeditions and spending half of my life outside, I originally established The Wild of the Words as a way to draw together my outdoor-inspired storytelling projects and experiences.
+Before long, I found myself performance storytelling professionally with audiences of all ages, delivering workshops and events that ranged from corporate storytelling and educator training, to supper clubs and retreats...and lots of people were following me to hear about how I planned to combine stories and the outdoors next!

-Ever since I’ve been small, I’ve combined stories and the outdoors; family camping holidays saw me spending most of my time hiding in the heather, buried in a book, I would never have survived the stresses of mainstream teaching if I hadn’t spent every weekend high up on a mountain side with plenty of head space, and my number one priority as a mother is to make sure my girls feel grounded in the outdoors and constantly inspired by the stories that sit within it; confident in the knowledge that both will guide, inspire, heal and teach them – always.
+Ever since I’ve been small, I’ve combined the wild with the word.
+Family camping holidays saw me spending most of my time hiding in the heather, buried in a book.
+I would never have survived the stresses of mainstream teaching if I hadn’t spent every weekend high up on a mountain side with plenty of head space exploring the storied landscape.
+My number one priority as a mother has always been to make sure my girls feel grounded in the outdoors and constantly inspired by the stories that sit within it; confident in the knowledge that both will guide, inspire, heal and teach them – always.